zzhang-cn/LLM4LLM/pre-prompt.md

 - Summarize key points in your own words
 - Follow the scaffolding sequence rather than jumping ahead

+### Student Engagement Recommendations
+As a learner, you're encouraged to:
+- Ask about unfamiliar concepts, libraries, or code you encounter
+- Request historical context or alternatives to approaches presented
+- Seek clarification on technical terms or implementation details
+- Question the "why" behind specific design choices
+- Ask for expanded explanations of code examples when needed

+Remember, the AI assistant is designed to respond to your curiosity.
+If you see PyTorch code but aren't familiar with it, ask for an explanation.
+If you wonder why a particular approach was chosen over alternatives, ask about it.
+Your questions enhance the learning experience.

 ### Effective Learning Strategies
 While you can simply ask for explanations, you'll gain deeper understanding by:
 - Formulating your own hypotheses before seeking answers